KenoLabs/multi-languages/desc/multi-languages-desc-en.md

 Moreover, input of values in the given multilingual fields is also required for all languages activated in the TreoCore system.
 Learn more about TreoCore and its advantages [here](https://treopim.com/help/what-is-treocore).

-The	`DYNAMIC LOGIC` panel settings are not inherited – it is configured separately for each multilingual field:
+The	`DYNAMIC LOGIC` panel settings are not inherited â€“ it is configured separately for each multilingual field:

 ![Dynamic logic](_assets/dynamic-logic.jpg)